Technology and the internet have made the world smaller—in some cases.

 Purdue University students visited actual job sites to ensure the virtual construction safety training would be accurate.

 Haskell’s BIM Integration Manager, Ryan Camer, and Director of Construction, Danny Parmenter, realized an opportunity to make a positive impact on the company’s safety program through the use of technology.
-Working with students from Purdue University’s Department of Computer Graphics Technology, Haskell's Director of Corporate Safety, Lance Simons, and others, the group developed virtual safety video training deliverable to mobile devices in any office, field trailer or remote jobsite.
+Working with students from Purdue University’s Department of Computer Graphics Technology, Haskell's Vice President of Corporate Safety, Lance Simons, and others, the group developed virtual safety video training deliverable to mobile devices in any office, field trailer or remote jobsite.

 Haskell has developed a series of virtual online training videos for remote craftsmen.
 View the all the training videos. »